 Photo library backup is another critical issue for photographers that I can’t find a good solution on iPad.

 iPad is an excellent visual thinking aid.
 I found Notability and Apple Pencil to be a good note-taking and sketching tools.
 Although since it’s merely simulating physical tools, benefits over traditional pen and paper are not huge.
-Yes, you can move things around and copy iPhone screen canvas instead of drawing a 14th rectangle, but the true digital document, in my mind, should do much more than that.
+Yes, you can move things around and copy iPhone screen canvas instead of drawing a yet another rectangle, but the true digital document should do much more than that.

 Point of this post is to demonstrate that while iPad solves problems of many, it is still very “it depends” device.
 I hesitate to call it full-fledged computer as Apple does.
 Computers are incredibly flexible devices, and iPad fails to serve many.
 I’d argue iPad is more of a niche device, rather than me being an edge case.

 Tamuna, for example, is a research worker in academia.
 Most of her work is reading, annotating, typing and thinking.
 Things iPad should do effortlessly, but she also finds iPad hard to use consistently.

 There is a pattern to all of those bottlenecks I described above—lack of software support.